blep/vs2019_span_bug/README.md

-# Minimal code for reproduction of failing span_test with Visual Studio 2019
+# Minimal code for reproduction of memmove optimization bug with Visual Studio 2019

+*Status:* Microsoft as confirmed that the issue is related to the new memmove optimization.
+A fix is pending (see linked issue at the bottom).

+Last reproduced on 2019-08-07 with VS 2019 16.2.

 A small bug reproduction of a unit test that fail when executed with Visual Studio 2019 (as of 2019-05-25).
 Works fine in debug build or VS 2018.